Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 [Req.types] Support drivers for the following types of hardware: accelerators that operate on keys in cleartext; cryptoprocessors that can wrap keys with a built-in keys but not store user keys; and cryptoprocessors that store key material.

 [Req.portable] The interface between drivers and the core does not involve any platform-specific consideration.
 Driver calls are simple C function calls.
-Interactions between driver code and hardware happen only inside the driver (and in fact a driver need not involve any hardware at all).
+Interactions with platform-specific hardware happen only inside the driver (and in fact a driver need not involve any hardware at all).

 [Req.location] Applications can tell which location values correspond to which secure element drivers.